51x/PTZ/README.md

 Penetration Tester's Zsh
 ========================

-Goal: make penetration testing faster, more convinient, transparent and efficient.
+Goal: make the life of a hacker / penetration tester faster, more convinient, transparent and efficient.

-Features planned: preconfigured functions (including tools), note knowledge base with practical examples, automated "dumb" pentesting.

 Usability features: tor trigger (ton/tof), external ip check, tor check... and more to be added.

-Note: this project is a work in progress which we develop with one of my friend in our free time.
-If you use it, be prepared for some glitches.

-Works on Debian if the dependencies are met or on Kali.
-Probably works on Pentoo also.
-If the dependencies are not met, the functions will still run, but outputs will be empty - at least in the currently status.
+Works on Debian if the dependencies are met or on Kali "out of box".
+If the dependencies are not met, the functions will still run, but outputs will be empty or you get an alert.

 Install
 =======

-Full console install: cd /tmp/ && git clone https://github.com/51x/PTZ && cd PTZ && cp profile_files/.* -R ~/
+cd /tmp/ && git clone https://github.com/51x/PTZ && cd PTZ && cp profile_files/.* -R ~/ && cd

-Using only the pentest functions can be done by including just: pentest_functions.zsh If you want also the notes/knowledge database, you shoul add the v3das folder to you ~/.ptz/ folder.
+Using only the pentest functions can be done by including just: pentest_functions.zsh If you want also the notes/knowledge database, you should add the v3das folder to you ~/.ptz/ folder.

 General function of PTZ